House completion – the process

 The process of buying a property can quickly become overwhelming.
 This simple checklist will help to ensure you have everything in place ready for your house completion day.

-• If you’re purchasing a property, ensure you have buildings insurance in place.
-Your mortgage company will usually require that you have buildings insurance in place from the date of exchange.
+- If you’re purchasing a property, ensure you have buildings insurance in place.
+It is usually a mortgage company requirement to have buildings insurance in place from the date of exchange.

-• If you have children or pets, you might want to arrange childcare or petcare for the day to make the move less stressful.
+- If you have children or pets, you might want to arrange childcare or petcare for moving day.
+This will help to make the move less stressful.

-• Make sure all boxes are clearly labelled so your removal company knows where in the new property to put the different boxes
+- Label all boxes clearly for the removal company.
+This will ensure they know where in the new property to put the different boxes

 Find out more about: